celestiaorg/docs/developers/blobstream-proof-queries.md

 }

 /// @notice Contains the necessary parameters needed to verify that a data root tuple
-/// was committed to, by the Blobstream smart contract, at some specif nonce. struct AttestationProof {
+/// was committed to, by the Blobstream smart contract, at some specific nonce. struct AttestationProof {
     // the attestation nonce that commits to the data root tuple. uint256 tupleRootNonce;